chef-boneyard/chef-dk/POLICYFILE_README.md

 ## Motivation and FAQ

+### Focus Workflow on Configuring Machines to do Useful Work

+Chef's current tooling (`knife` in particular) maps very closely to Chef Server's REST API and therefore is centered around manipulating individual objects and uploading them to the Chef Server. `chef-client` assembles these pieces at run time (more on that below) to configure a host to do some useful work for you organization.
+With the Policyfile feature, we want to focus the workflow on creating and configuring entire systems, rather than individual components.
+For example, Policfiles describe whole systems and individual revisions of `Policyfile.lock` documents are uploaded with all required components as a unit to the Chef Server.

 ### Code Visibility

 In Chef currently, the exact set of cookbooks that a node will apply is